motekulo/phonestrument/devnotes.md

 Can then tweak the sounds and game settings to make it more playable.
 Get a complete game going at the moment though.

+### Mon 15 May 2017

+Have worked on chord progressions, and added a bass line so the whole thing sounds more musical.
+Looked at some games during the week on new phone.
+There aren't many engaging music games, as it turns out.
+There are derivative tap games - one that is 1.2GB to download in fact (Deemo) - but not much where player action affects the music.
+The simple games like agar.io are appealing.

+Pushed current game, which has pause, play, and reset controls as exp_10.

+#### From exp 11 to 20

+Heading to exp_11 and beyond.
+Perhaps try a new tack?
+Use the gradually rising bubbles example from phaser.
+Bubbles emerge from the bottom and rise up.
+A different coloured bubble is the protagonist and can bounce other bubbles away.
+Bubbles can disappear through the top of the screen.

+Musical ideas:

+- Play with proximity to balls as to the music that gets made.
+- General energy of ball movement could relate to musical density
+- Consider relatively abstract connections between movement and musical parts
+- Make it a generative, relaxing thing with a protagonist follows finger movement rather than a game that can be lost or working
+- Each bubble could have some sort of unique musical character/feature going on

+Coding/ Structure ideas:

+- separate music from game and visual model (so have a phonestrument style object)
+- consider, in fact, whether phonestrument could be used as is

+Think of bubbles.
+Dragging them, popping them even.

+enable drag on bubbles.
+If drag is really short, then pop them.

+Perhaps focus on getting the physical movement happening with some really simple sounds and effects, then refine.

+### May 16

+Exp 11 tagged as a bubble player - called babol.
+Performance not great on mobile. exp 12 will be using a separate library and object for pattern playing, and will move to a Tone.Pattern rather than Tone.Sequence